Barriers to Closing the Graduation Gap between Black and White Students in California

 According to the nonprofit Dignity in Schools Campaign, California has the highest rate of incarcerated youth in the nation.
 For example, the U.S. Department of Education Civil Rights Data Collection for the 2013-14 school year showed California K-12 schools reported 22,746 student referrals to police and 9,540 student arrests.
 Black students are 2.7 times as likely to receive a school-based referral to police as their White peers.

-Another important consideration for any discussion tied to high school graduation success among Black students was revealed in a body of research highlighted by the education publication EdSource which suggested, “having teachers that mirror the racial and ethnic diversity of their students can have an impact on how well their students do academically.”
+Another important consideration for any discussion tied to high school graduation success among Black students was revealed in a body of research highlighted by the education publication EdSource which suggested, “having teachers that mirror the racial and ethnic diversity of their students can have an impact on how well their [Black] students do academically.”

 As further noted by the Learning Policy Institute, “teachers of color boost the academic performance of students of color” on measures that include improved reading and math scores and importantly, graduation rates and aspirations to attend college.